 The University of Durham, established by Act of Parliament in 1832 and the granting of a Royal Charter in 1837, operates under the preferred name 'Durham University'.

 The University is an educational charitable and chartered corporation, exempt from registration with the Charity Commission under the terms of the Charities Act 2011.
 The University’s Royal Charter number is RC000650.
-Under the Charities Act 2006, universities are supervised by the Higher Education Funding Council for England (HEFCE) as principal regulator, who are charged with ensuring that Universities fulfil their obligations under Charity law.
-Our exempt charity registration number is X6507.
+Under the Charities Act 2006, universities are supervised by the Office for Students (OfS) as principal regulator, which has a duty to promote universities' compliance with charity legislation.

 Trustees of the University

 The Council, the governing and executive body of the University, is its Trustee Board.
 Members of Council are therefore the Trustees of the University - a full list can be found here.
 Where members of the Council also serve as trustees of other organisations, details are recorded here.

-Queries relating to the Financial Statements should be addressed in the first instance to the Director of Finance.
+Queries relating to the Financial Statements should be addressed in the first instance to the Head of Financial Services.

 Paragraph 28 Charities